 Avoidant Personality Disorder

-Defined/identified by avoidance of contact with other people, cause by a fear of rejection, criticism, or embarrassment.
+Avoidant personality disorder is defined/identified by avoidance of contact with other people caused by a fear of rejection, criticism, or embarrassment.

 Dependent Personality Disorder